chi-tony/paper-trading/README.md

 ### **AutoComplete**

-Using Yong Hong Tan's API [linked here](https://medium.datadriveninvestor.com/download-list-of-all-stock-symbols-using-this-python-package-12937073b25), this function creates a dictionary of all available stock names and their symbols for use in an AutoComplete script within the Quote tab.
+Using Finnhub's API [linked here](https://finnhub.io/docs/api/stock-symbols), this function creates a dictionary of all available stock names and their symbols for use in an AutoComplete script within the Quote tab.

 ### **USD**